-Tauranga Art Gallery will be the first New Zealand venue to present this major virtual reality exhibition!
+Tauranga Art Gallery was the first New Zealand venue to present this major virtual reality exhibition.

-Terminus was commissioned by the National Gallery of Australia and the Balnaves Foundation and premiered at the NGA in May 2018.
+Terminus was commissioned by the National Gallery of Australia with support provided by The Balnaves Foundation 2017-18.

 Terminus is being adapted specifically for Tauranga Art Gallery with the addition of original artwork and large-scale quilts, a collaboration between Jess Johnson and her mother Cynthia Johnson.
 The centrepiece of the work is five virtual reality artworks housed within bespoke structures situated on a tessellated floor map.

 The structures of Terminus are custom-built VR stations.
 Each station operates as a portal, allowing audiences to experience the realm in virtual reality.
 The Terminus virtual reality experiences draw their imagery from the world that Jess Johnson has developed in her drawing practice over several years.
 Video artist Simon Ward translates these drawings into 3D animations and virtual environments using the game engine Unity.

 “In the hands of artists, VR technology has the potential to explode into new genres and art forms.
 As an artist working in VR, I’m really excited by the psychological implications of being able to position an audience directly within my artwork.